© 2025 Iowa Public Radio

 Former Des Moines Public Schools Superintendent Ian Roberts of Guyana has been charged with illegally possessing four firearms while in the U.S. without legal status, according to a federal criminal complaint unsealed Thursday that provides detailed allegations about Roberts’ immigration status and arrest.

-Roberts was ordered removed from the U.S. in absentia in May 2024, and according to the complaint, an immigration judge denied a request to reopen Roberts’ case on April 30, 2025.
+Roberts was ordered removed from the U.S. in absentia in May 2024, and according to the complaint, an immigration judge denied a request to reopen Roberts’ case in April 2025.
 The complaint states Roberts has not been authorized to work in the U.S. since Dec.
 18, 2020.
 He was hired by DMPS in 2023.

 The complaint stated that after ICE agents arrested Roberts last Friday morning, a DMPS employee came to pick up the district-owned car that Roberts was driving.
 Inside, the DMPS employee found a loaded firearm wrapped in a towel under the driver’s seat.
 The complaint stated the gun was bought by a woman believed to be Roberts’ wife.